-This is currently a 2-year, part-time position with potential for extension requiring both office and field work.
+This is currently a 3-year, full-time position with potential for extension requiring both office and field work.
 The selected candidate will work with landowners regarding small grains, cover crops, and pasture practices.
-They will be required to write reports, research funding sources, and perform related work as required.
+The project also includes a research study looking at interseeding cover crops into V3-V6 corn.
+The coordinator will be required to write reports, research funding sources, and perform related work as required.
 Other duties include assisting the district with developing and coordinating other projects, conservation education day, annual newsletter, and all other duties assigned.
 The selected candidate will also assist with field work including conservation practice layout, surveying and staking conservation practices.
-This work may involve being outside in inclement weather and walking over rough and uneven terrain.

 Please submit resume’ by October 28, 2019 to Brianne Wild at email@example.com or

 635 9th St. NW